Is In-Context Learning a Type of Error-Driven Learning? Evidence from the Inverse Frequency Effect in Structural Priming: Current Study

 \subsection{Quantifying Verb Biases}

 The verb bias for a specific verb is the likelihood of producing structure $X$ compared to the alternative structure $Y$.
 In human experiments, baseline verb biases are estimated as the ratio of the number of times one structure occurs over the sum of both structures; such occurrences can be counted either in natural production experiments or in corpus searches~\cite{zhou2023affects}.
 Here, we compute a verb bias for each verb analogously as the ratio of the model probability of one structure over the sum of the probabilities of both structures.
-The probability of a sentence $s$ is the product of probabilities assigned by LLMs to each token $w_i$: $\mathcal{P}(s) = \prod_i \mathcal{P}(w_i|\overline{w}_{<i})$.\footnote{In practice, we took the sum of the log probabilities assigned by LLMs to each token in the target sentence, which is equivalent to taking the log of the product of raw probabilities.} This measures how likely it is for the model to see or produce this sentence.
-Then, given a set of sentences $\mathcal{S}_V$ with ditransitive verb $V$, where each sentence $t_{\text{PD}}$ with structure $\text{PD}$ always has its counterpart $t_{\text{DO}}$ in the opposite structure of $\text{DO}$ (see \ref{ex5} and \ref{ex6}), the $\mathbf{PD}$\textbf{-bias of verb} $\mathbf{V}$ is the mean normalized probability of sentences in structure $PD$:
+The probability of a sentence $s$ is the product of probabilities assigned by LLMs to each token $w_i$: $\mathcal{P}(s) = \prod_i \mathcal{P}(w_i|\overline{w}_{<i})$.
+This measures how likely it is for the model to see or produce this sentence.
+Then, given a set of sentences $\mathcal{S}_V$ with ditransitive verb $V$, where each sentence $t_{\text{PD}}$ with structure $\text{PD}$ always has its counterpart $t_{\text{DO}}$ in the opposite structure of $\text{DO}$ (see \ref{ex5} and \ref{ex6}), the $\mathbf{PD}$\textbf{-bias of verb} $\mathbf{V}$ is the mean normalized probability of sentences in structure PD:

-The DO-bias of verb $V,$ i.e., $bias(V, DO)$, is defined analogously.
-We compute verb bias separately for each model, and use a model's biases in our assessment of whether it shows the IFE.
+The DO-bias of verb $V,$ i.e., $bias(V, \text{DO})$, is defined analogously.
+We compute verb bias separately for each model (see Appendix \ref{app:vb} for GPT3), and use a model's biases in our assessment of whether it shows the IFE.